Saint Mark Eugenikos Church

 Gospel Reading

-From the Holy Gospel According to Saint Matthew:
+From the Holy Gospel According to Saint John: